-What is an Offer in Compromise?
+What is an offer in compromise?

 What are the Qualifications?

-- If the taxpayer is a business owner with employees, he/she must have paid all required tax deposits for the current quarter
+- If the taxpayer is a business owner with employees, he/she must have paid all required tax deposits for the current quarter.

 Regulations for Acceptance

-- Doubt of Liability – If there is a genuine dispute concerning the correct amount of federal tax owed, the IRS can accept a compromise.
+- Doubt of Liability: If there is a genuine dispute concerning the correct amount of federal tax owed, the IRS can accept a compromise.

-If the IRS accepts an offer in compromise, the taxpayer must fully comply with tax laws and avoid further tax delinquencies.
-If acceptance terms are not met, the IRS can place the OIC in default, consider the agreement null and void, and collect the entire amount of the tax liability, less payments made, plus interest and penalties.
+If the IRS accepts an offer in compromise, the taxpayer must fully comply with tax laws and avoid further delinquencies.
+If the payer shirks acceptance terms, the IRS can place the OIC in default, consider the agreement null and void, and collect the entire liability amount — less payments made, plus interest and penalties.
 The IRS can also apply current tax refunds to the tax liability.

 Lump Sum Cash Offer